 Computer Chronicles promotes non-fictional forms of writing across the curriculum.
 Each class has the opportunity to sponsor their own project based on the curricular needs of the sponsoring teacher and students.
 Each participating Learning Circles class will solicit articles from their partner classes and edit them to create a Final Publication/Project.
 This Final Project is combined with the other projects sponsored by circles partners to form a completed Circle publication.

-Global Issues: Environment: Allows students to discuss a broad range of environmental social, political, and economic issues with concern and affect the Earth's entire population.
+Global Issues: Allows students to discuss a broad range of educational, social, political, environmental, and economic issues with concern and affect the Earth's entire population.
 Projects will focus on identifying and developing solutions for the countless issues that face the Earth's inhabitants.
 This curriculum encompasses many subject areas including sociology, science, government, history, and economics.

 For more information, please contact Barry Kramer at [email protected].